Complexity of Secure Sets: Abstract

 \section{Abstract}

 A secure set $S$ in a graph is defined as a set of vertices such that for any $X\subseteq S$ the majority of vertices in the neighborhood of $X$ belongs to $S$.
 It is known that deciding whether a set $S$ is secure in a graph is $\CONP$-complete.
 However, it is still open how this result contributes to the actual complexity of deciding whether for a given graph $G$ and integer $k$, a non-empty secure set for $G$ of size at most $k$ exists.
-While membership in the class $\Sptwo$ is rather easy to see for this existence problem, showing $\Sptwo$-hardness is quite involved.
-In this paper, we provide such a hardness result, hence classifying the secure set existence problem as $\Sptwo$-complete.
-We do so by first showing hardness for a variant of the problem, which we then reduce step-by-step to secure set existence.
-In total, we obtain eight new completeness results for different variants of the secure set existence problem.
+In this work, we pinpoint the complexity of this problem by showing that it is \Sptwo{}-complete.
+Furthermore, the problem has so far not been subject to a parameterized complexity analysis that considers structural parameters.
+In the present work, we prove that the problem is \Wone{}-hard when parameterized by treewidth.
+This is surprising since the problem is known to be FPT when parameterized by solution size and ``subset problems'' that satisfy this property usually tend to be FPT for bounded treewidth as well.
+Finally, we give an upper bound by showing membership in \XP{}, and we provide a positive result in the form of an FPT algorithm for checking whether a given set is secure on graphs of bounded treewidth.